Best Hospital for Abdominoplasty (Tummy Tuck) Surgery

 - Prepare meals and freeze them in advance, so nourishing food is easy to access even when mobility is limited.

-The Day Before & Day of Surgery
+The Day Before and Day of Surgery

 - The night before surgery, follow fasting instructions, usually no food or drink after midnight to avoid complications during anesthesia.